MaverickPeter/MR_SLAM/README.md

 ### **Prerequisites**

 This software is built on the Robotic Operating System ([ROS](http://wiki.ros.org) tested on kinetic and melodic), which needs to be [installed](http://wiki.ros.org/ROS/Installation) first.
-Additionally, the MR_SLAM depends on following software:
+Additionally, the MR_SLAM depends on the following software:

 * [Eigen](http://eigen.tuxfamily.org) (linear algebra library, tested on 3.2.9 & 3.3.4; elevation_mapping failed on 3.3.9)